benfgit/falcon-core-linux/docs/internals/logging_system.rst

 in the extension repository in a similar way.

 In Falcon, three destinations ("sinks") for log messages are defined.
-This custom sink are developped in logging/customsink.hpp.

-First, log messages are always saved to a log file.
+- log messages are always saved to a log file.
 The path of this file is set using the *logging.path* configuration option (see :ref:`manual-configuration`).
-Second, log messages are displayed in the terminal in which Falcon was started (but only if the *logging.screen.enabled* configuration option is set to true).
+- log messages are displayed is the terminal in which Falcon was started (but only if the *logging.screen.enabled* configuration option is set to true).
-Finally, log messages are broadcast to clients using a ZMQ publisher network socket (if the *logging.cloud.enabled* configuration option is true).
+- log messages are broadcast to clients using a ZMQ publisher network socket (if the *logging.cloud.enabled* configuration option is true).
   The network port is configurable (see :ref:`manual-configuration`).
+The format of these logs is a multipart message with 3 or 4 parts:

+  + Log level (kind)
+  + datetime
+  + what - actual log message
+  + (optional) where: often for an error, gives the location in the code where the log error occurred.

+This custom sink are developed in logging/customsink.hpp.

 Here is an example in Python how to receive log messages broadcast to port 5556 on the local computer:

 .. code-block:: python